 After a serious bus accident, multiple investigations are usually conducted to determine liability.
 These may include police investigations, insurance company investigations, internal bus company investigations, and investigations conducted by traffic safety boards.
 Different laws and regulations apply to different types of buses.
 For example, commercial interstate carriers, such as Greyhound, are subject to different regulations than government entities responsible for Metro buses.
 Churches and private buses fall under a different set of guidelines.

 If you have been hurt in a bus accident, it is in your best interests to speak with an experienced personal injury lawyer as soon as possible.
-Our New York City trial lawyers at the Law Offices of Michael S. Lamonsoff, PLLC, can investigate your accident to determine cause and liability and collect and preserve evidence to support your claim.
+Our bus accident attorneys in New York City at the Law Offices of Michael S. Lamonsoff, PLLC, can investigate your accident to determine cause and liability and collect and preserve evidence to support your claim.

 Contact us to learn how we can help you after your bus accident